Volkswagen Golf 8 – What We Know So Far

 Golf 7

-Incidentally, the previous generation Golf had the word GOLF on the left side of the rear.
+For comparison, the previous Golf had the GOLF lettering on the left side of the rear.

 Golf 7